Aditya2877/Bookstore-App/README.md

-#Bookstore App
+# Bookstore App (C)

-Overview

-The Bookstore App is a simple and efficient application for managing books in a bookstore.
-It allows users to browse, search, and manage book inventory with ease.
+A simple console-based bookstore application written in C that allows users to manage books, view available books, and calculate the total price of books purchased.

-Features
+## Features

-Add, edit, and delete books from the inventory.
+- Add new books to the inventory.
+- View a list of available books in the store.

-Search books by title, author, or category.
+- Search for books by title or author.

-View detailed information about each book.

-User-friendly interface.

-Technologies Used

-C (Programming Language)

-SQLite (Database)

-GTK+ (Graphical User Interface)
+- Calculate the total price of selected books for purchase.
+- Delete books from the inventory.

+## Requirements

+- C Compiler (GCC, Clang, etc.)
+- Standard C Library